At a glance:

 In 1952 the brewery changed it’s name to Nanbu Bijin, stemming from it’s roots in the Edo period when the region running from Miyagi up to Aomori, in which Iwate is located, was named after the ruling Samurai family, Nanbu (南部 - meaning ‘Southern’, despite confusingly being located in the North East).
 Bijin (美人), meaning roughly ‘beautiful women’ is emblematic of the pursuit of clean, beautiful sake the brewers were constantly seeking to attain.
 Today, the name Nanbu Bijin is a fixture on the menus of Japanese restaurant menus and sake bars across the globe.

 Over the following 50 or so years the brewery has diligently pursued this feminine sake ‘beauty’ within it’s products, while also operating with a deep respect for it’s local environment and community.
-For example, the Ginotome rice used in Nanbu Bijin’s award winning Tokubetsu Junmai, that only grown in small volumes locally, is used and sustained by Nanbu Bijin alone.
+For example, the Ginotome rice used in Nanbu Bijin’s award winning Tokubetsu Junmai, that is only grown in small volumes locally, is used and sustained by Nanbu Bijin alone.

 Current president (kuramoto) Kuji Kousuke took the helm in 2013 and immediately embraced the adoption of new technology in the kura’s brewing processes, even introducing artificial intelligence to assist brewery workers find the best time to drain water in the steeping process.
 Today, Nanbu Bijin is arguably the finest example of a brewery balancing artisan craftmanship and intuition with new technology to deliver a first-class sustainable product.